HBDK/Rockons/README.md

 run both steamcache(must use port 80) and steamcache dns(must use port 53) and point the steamcache_ip to the steamcache rockon. see https://hub.docker.com/u/steamcache/ for more info.
 (steamcache -complete is currently not working)

+## Minio
+i have had to use nginx to get https working with this one, so maybee only use it local or with reverse proxy that adds encryption.

+## influx DB
+No gui.